SphericalLabs/OpenSoundLab/OpenResonanceBuild/README.md

 ./OpenResonanceBuild/build_all_from_macos.sh all
 ```

-This builds and installs the macOS-covered OpenResonance Unity targets:
+This builds the macOS-covered OpenResonance Unity targets and regenerates the
+local Unity package:

 - macOS `x86_64` with Embree-backed reverb baking enabled
 - macOS `arm64` with Embree-backed reverb baking disabled